Low-Density Graph Codes for slow fading Relay Channels: Numerical Results

 \subsection{Finite Length LDPC Codes}

-It is interesting to evaluate the finite length performance of the proposed rate-compatibel root-LDPC codes.
+It is interesting to evaluate the finite length performance of the proposed RCR-LDPC codes.
 Not only to approve the asymptotic performance, but also to see how to generate an instance of the parity-check matrix, given by Fig. \ref{fig: rate-compatible full-diversity H}.
-Before showing the results, we will first discuss the practical generation of this parity-check matrix. \\ Consider case 1 from Fig. \ref{fig: 4_cases}.
+Before showing the results, we will first discuss the practical generation of this parity-check matrix.

+Consider case 1 from Fig. \ref{fig: 4_cases}.
 For the decoding process, the destination will apply the sum-product algorithm on the overall graph including $H_{1s}$, $H_{1r}$, and $H_2$.
 For the encoding process, it is easier to determine the parity bits $p_1'$, $p_2'$, and $(1p, 2p)$ with the parity-check matrices $H_{1s}$, $H_{1r}$, and $H_2$ respectively.
 As with standard LDPC encoding, these matrices will then be systemized to determine the parity bits.
 An important constraint for the decoding process is the alignment in the overall parity-check matrix of common bit nodes in both constituent codes.
 This can be achieved by prohibiting column permutations during the systemization of $H_{1s}$, $H_{1r}$ and $H_2$.
 Except for case 4, which only decodes on $H_{1s}$, the other cases need the same constraints. \\